-Operating While Intoxicated, or OWI in Michigan
+Operating While Intoxicated (OWI) in Michigan

-- on a highway, or other place open to the public or generally accessible to motor vehicles;
+- on a highway or other place open to the public or generally accessible to motor vehicles;

-- in the specific county or city; and
+- in a specific county or city;

-- either under the influence of alcohol, or with a bodily alcohol level of 0.08 grams or more per 100 milliliters of blood / 210 liters of breath / 67 milliliters of urine.
+- either under the influence of alcohol, or with a bodily alcohol level of 0.07 grams or more per 100 milliliters of blood / 210 liters of breath / 67 milliliters of urine.

 Unlawful Bodily Alcohol Level, or UBAL

-Penalties for a 1st offense misdemeanor OWI conviction
+Penalties for a 1st Offense Misdemeanor OWI Conviction

-Operating While Visibly Impaired, or OWVI.
+Operating While Visibly Impaired (OWVI)

 - operating a motor vehicle, car, truck, snowmobile, SUV or off-road vehicle;